 Relocation Procedure-ATC, the National Park Service, U.S. Forest Service, and state representatives on the former Appalachian National Scenic Trail Advisory Council (ANSTAC) approved a relocation procedure that required consultation among Trail clubs, ATC, and the landowning agencies or private landowners to ensure that a relocation benefits the Trail.
-Proposed "relocation approval requests" were classified as "Trivial" (less than 1,000 feet long and 75 feet laterally), "Minor" (more than 1,000 feet long and 75 feet laterally, but not affecting the verbal description or A.T. maps published in the Federal Register), or "Major," requiring an amendment of the description of the Appalachian Trail published in the Federal Register notification.
+Proposed "relocation approval requests" were classified as "Trivial" (less than 1,000 feet long and 75 feet laterally), "Minor" (more than 1,000 feet long and 75 feet laterally), "Minor" (more than 1,000 feet long and 75 feet laterally), "Minor" (more than 1,000 feet long and 75 feet laterally), "Minor" (more than 1,000 feet long and 75 feet laterally), or "Major," requiring an amendment of the description of the Appalachian Trail published in the Federal Register notification.
 However, that relocation procedure was essentially tabled by the federal land-managing agencies' promulgation of the National Environmental Policy Act (NEPA), which evaluates environmental or cultural impacts on the human environment regardless of a proposal's length.
 Compliance with NEPA is required for all relocations affecting any federal lands crossed by the Trail.

-All significant relocations require written concurrence by the local maintaining club, ATC, and the land-managing agency partner.
+All significant relocations require written concurrence by the local maintaining club, ATC, and the landmanaging agency partner.
 Use the general management approval form provided in Appendix A.